redox-os/website/content/faq.en.md

 - **True modularity**

-You can modify/change many system components without a system restart, similar to but safer than some kernel modules and [livepatching](https://en.wikipedia.org/wiki/Kpatch).
+You can modify/change many system components without a system restart, similar to but safer than some modules in monolithic kernels and [livepatching](https://en.wikipedia.org/wiki/Kpatch).

 - **Bug isolation**

 Most system components run in user-space on a microkernel system.
-Because of this, bugs in most system components won't [crash the system/kernel](https://en.wikipedia.org/wiki/Kernel_panic).
+Because of this some types of bugs in most system components won't [crash or damage the system or kernel](https://en.wikipedia.org/wiki/Kernel_panic).

 - **Restartless design**

 A mature microkernel changes very little (except for bug fixes), so you won't need to restart your system very often to update it.

-Since most of the system components are in userspace, they can be replaced on-the-fly, reducing downtime of servers a lot.
+Since most of the system components are in user-space they can be replaced on-the-fly, reducing the downtime of servers a lot.

 - **Easy to develop and debug**

-Most of the system components run in userspace, simplifying the testing and debugging.
+Most of the system components run in user-space, simplifying the testing and debugging.

 You can read more about the above benefits on the [Microkernels](https://doc.redox-os.org/book/microkernels.html) page.